Mockney

 Mockney (a portmanteau of "mock" and "cockney") is an affected accent and form of speech in imitation of cockney or working-class London speech, or a person with such an accent.
 A stereotypical mockney speaker comes from an upper-middle-class background.

 A person speaking with a mockney accent might adopt cockney pronunciation but retain standard grammatical forms, whereas the genuine cockney speaker uses non-standard forms (e.g. negative concord).

 Details

-The first published use of the word according to the Oxford English Dictionary was in 1967.
+According to the Oxford English Dictionary, the first published use of the word 'mockney' was in 1967.